 Craig, who was the landscaper for Houmas Plantation and an artist on the side, a painter of elves and woodland scenes more reminiscent of Louisiana’s swamps than Shakespeare’s forests, would later tell me that PawPaw never made money from his side gigs because he hired people and paid them more than he made.
 He hired former prisoners when no one else would and trained them to be tree surgeons and landscapers and gardeners; they would go on to earn an honorable livelihood because of him, even competing with him for local landscaping work, but he never seemed worried about that.
 He used his contract with Kelly Girls, a national organization that placed unskilled, young women in flexible jobs so they could attend school or care for their children to hire girls from Glenoaks who were in trouble, and when able, he paid them $512/month, the same another franchise owner may have been paid to subcontract the work.

-Judge JJ didn’t know that part, that Wendy’s successes were facilitated by the man trying to get custody of me.
+Judge JJ didn’t know that part, that Wendy’s successes were facilitated by the man trying to get custody of me, hiring her for a job that $516 per month and not keeping any himself, and giving her a car to help her do her work.
 PawPaw never boasted or sought credit for what he was doing.
 All of his actions were altruistic, devoid of selfish thoughts.
 He wanted everyone to be happy.

 In the case of Wendy, PawPaw even bought her an old car and repaired it as best he could and gave it to her while he was caring for me so that she could go to and from work.
 When he wouldn’t allow Wendy to keep me overnight, I can only assume that was in everyone’s best interest, but no one knows for sure, because he wasn’t at my court dates to explain his choices, maybe because it’s challenging to take a day off of a custodial job to attend court.